NethServer/docs/administrator-manual/en/installation.rst

 Installing from ISO
 ====================

-Download NethServer ISO file from official site 'ww.nethserver.org`, inside *Download*. section
+Download |product| ISO file from official site 'ww.nethserver.org`, inside *Download*. section

 Downloaded ISO file can be used to create a